stageor/Customer-Churn-Analysis/README.md

 **Executive Question**

-Customers are most likely to churn in next 30 days, and within fixed campaign budget, many of them can realistically be retained?
+Customers are most likely to churn in next 30 days, & within fixed campaign budget, many of them can realistically be retained?

 ### Project Objective